2022 Paris–Roubaix Femmes: Summary

 Prior to the race, Amaury Sport Organisation announced that the race would be sponsored by Zwift for the next 4 years, and that the prize money for the winner would be substantially increased from €1,535 to €20,000, following criticism of the disparity between the men's and women's races.

-2021 winner Lizzie Deignan did not defend her title, as she is taking off the 2022 season to look after her second child.
+2021 winner Lizzie Deignan did not defend her title, as she did not take part in the 2022 season so that she could look after her second child.
 Pre-race favourite Marianne Vos pulled out in the morning before the start after testing positive for COVID-19.
 Unlike the 2021 edition, the race was held in warm, sunny conditions in the traditional April slot in the calendar.

-During the race, Elisa Balsamo was disqualified, after the use of a 'sticky bottle' to return to the peloton following a puncture with 48km to go.
-With around 35km to go, a breakaway of Lotte Kopecky, Marta Bastianelli and Lucinda Brand was caught by the peloton.
+During the race, Elisa Balsamo was disqualified, after the use of a 'sticky bottle' to return to the peloton following a puncture with 48 km to go.
+With around 35 km to go, a breakaway of Lotte Kopecky, Marta Bastianelli and Lucinda Brand was caught by the peloton.
 A counter attack by Elisa Longo Borghini of Trek–Segafredo on the Templeuve sector of Pavé allowed her to go clear, eventually gaining a gap of around 40 seconds.
 Although a small group of riders gave chase, Borghini made it to Roubaix alone, and was able to celebrate in the Roubaix Velodrome before crossing the line - the second win for the Trek-Segafredo team in the race.
 Kopecky won the sprint finish of the chasing group to take second place.